-For the year ended March 31, 2023 For the year ended March 31, 2024
+For the year ended March 31, 2024 For the year ended March 31, 2025

 Millions of yen Millions of yen

 Equity securities

-Balance at the beginning of the year 1,645 1,458
+Balance at the beginning of the year 1,458 1,504

-Other comprehensive income (Note 1) (26) 451
+Other comprehensive income (Note 1) 451 (39)

+Purchase - 434

-Sale (10) (468)
+Sale (468) -

-Reclassification (Note 2) (151) 63
+Reclassification (Note 2) 63

-Balance at the end of year 1, 458 1, 504
+Balance at the end of year 1, 504 1,899

-For the year ended March 31, 2023 For the year ended March 31, 2024

-Millions of yen Millions of yen

 Investment trust and other securities

-Balance at the beginning of the year 6, 288 6,946
+Balance at the beginning of the year 6,946 7,619

-Profit or loss (Note 3) 190 (49)
+Profit or loss (Note 3) (49) 41

-Purchase 477 794
+Purchase 794 863

-Sale (9) (72)
+Sale (72) (14)

-Balance at the end of year 6,946 7,619
+Balance at the end of year 7,619 8, 509

-- (Note 1)Gain or loss included in other comprehensive income is related to investments held at the end date of the year such as non-marketable equity securities.
-This gain or loss is included in "Changes in fair value of financial assets measured at FVTOCI." - (Note 2) For the year ended March 31, 2023, because the observable market data became available for some equity securities, the fair value measurement of them was transferred from Level 3 to Level 2 of hierarchy at March 31, 2023.
+(Note 1) Gain or loss included in other comprehensive income is related to investments held at the end date of the year such as non-marketable equity securities.
+This gain or loss is included in "Changes in fair value of financial assets measured at FVTOCI."

-For the year ended March 31, 2024, it was the transfer from investments accounted for using the equity method to Equity-based financial assets measured at FVTOCI due to the decrease in the ratio of voting rights held by the Company.
+(Note 2) It was the transfer from investments accounted for using the equity method to Equity-based financial assets measured at FVTOCI due to the decrease in the ratio of voting rights held by the Company.

-(Note 3)Gain or loss included in profit or loss are related to financial assets that are measured at FVTPL as of the end date of the year.
+(Note 3) Gain or loss included in profit or loss are related to financial assets that are measured at FVTPL as of the end date of the year.
 This gain or loss is included in finance income or finance expenses.
 Gain or loss included in profit or loss are due to changes in unrealized gain or loss on financial assets held at end of each reporting period.